 The exhaust gas composition and molecular weight was measured using the sampling and analytical procedures of USEPA ALT-123, Alternative Test Method for Diluent Measurement to Support Particulate Matter Testing Under 40 CFR 63, Subpart UUUUU.
 ALT-123 combines the sample collection procedures of USEPA Method 3B, Gas Analysis for the Determination of Emission Rate Correction Factor or Excess Air with the analytical procedures of USEPA Method 3A, Oxygen and Carbon Dioxide Concentrations from Stationary Sources - (Instrumental Analyzer Procedure.)
-The flue gas oxygen and carbon dioxide concentrations in Ib/mmBtu.
+The flue gas oxygen and carbon dioxide concentrations were used to calculate molecular weight, flue gas velocity and emissions in Ib/mmBtu.